“Peace came to my heart…. the joy of living came back to my life” Ivory Coast

 The Community Resiliency Model™ (CRM) of the Trauma Resource Institute trains community members to not only help themselves but to help others within their wider social network.
 The primary focus of this skills-based, stabilization program is to re-set the natural balance of the nervous system.
 CRM skills help individuals understand their nervous system and learn to read sensations connected to their own well-being, which CRM calls the “Resilient Zone”.
 CRM’s goal is to help to create “trauma-informed” and “resiliency-focused” communities that share a common understanding of the impact of trauma and chronic stress on the nervous system and how resiliency can be restored or increased using this skills-based approach.

-CRM skills have been used worldwide in varied locations, including the Philippines, Mexico, Haiti, China, the United States, Kenya, Darfur, the Ivory Coast, Rwanda, Trinidad, St. Vincent, Japan, Uganda, Somalia and Guatemala.
+CRM skills have been used worldwide in varied locations, including the Philippines, Nepal, the Ukraine, Serbia, Turkey, Sierra Leone, Mexico, Haiti, China, the United States, Kenya, Tanzania, Haiti, Darfur, the Ivory Coast, Rwanda, Trinidad, St. Vincent, Japan, Uganda, Somalia and Guatemala.
 CRM are the wellness skills of the Trauma Resiliency Model®.
-CRM training has been offered to the Wounded Warrior Chronic Pain Clinic at Walter Reed National Military Medical Center’s Annual Conference in San Diego.
+CRM training has been offered at Walter Reed National Military Medical Center’s Annual Conference.
 The Department of Defense named the wellness skills a promising practice in 2011.

 CRM has largely been used with individuals and communities, marginalized either by economic challenges, ethnicity, natural and human-made disasters.
 Applying CRM proactively with an entire community or neighborhood that is chronically stressed can alleviate the symptoms of chronic stress placing the community and its members in a better position to change their situation by increasing their resiliency.
 There is a substantial and growing evidence base for the efficacy of CRM in reducing anxiety, depression, somatic symptoms and hostility indicators (State of California, Mental Health Act, CRM Innovation Project, 2013).
 CRM is research informed and further developing its evidence.